New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Introduction

 \section{Introduction}

-Decentralized Autonomous Organizations (DAOs) represent a critical intersection of social science and emerging technologies.
+Decentralized Autonomous Organizations (DAOs) represent a critical intersection of social behaviour and emerging technologies.
 Originating from blockchain architectures, DAOs have transcended their initial role in cryptocurrency governance to become complex social systems that defy traditional classification.
-In an attempt to elucidate their underlying structure and functions, this research offers a theoretical framework and presents an inductive method to identify sybils, thereby tackling a substantial issue facing the decentralized governance of digital assets.
+In an attempt to elucidate their underlying structure and functions, this research offers a theoretical framework for DAOs and presents an inductive method to identify Sybils, thereby tackling a substantial issue facing the decentralized governance of digital assets.

-In this research, a theoretical exploration of endogenous and exogenous models drawn from research on Online Communities, coupled with empirical data, shapes the foundation of our emerging neoinstitutional theory.
-In a nod to Elinor Ostrom’s work, this theory posits that DAOs can effectively govern Digital Common Pool Resources (DCPRs) through polycentric governance, despite their idiosyncratic challenges.
-Of particular note is the issue of sybils—fraudulent identities used to manipulate voting within digital decentralized governance.
-While traditional governance frameworks readily address the ‘one person, one vote’ principle, the anonymity provided by blockchain technologies complicates the influence of sybils in decentralized governance.
+A theoretical exploration of endogenous and exogenous models drawn from research on Online Communities, coupled with large scale empirical data and analysis, shapes the foundation of the neoinstitutional theory offered here.
+Such a theory is necessary to understand the purposes of DAOs and how they operate.
+In a nod to Elinor Ostrom’s work, we posit that DAOs can effectively govern Digital Common Pool Resources (DCPRs) through polycentric governance, despite their idiosyncratic challenges, if and only if they effectively manage Sybils.
+Sybils are fraudulent identities used to manipulate voting within digital decentralized governance (similar to `sockpuppets' or `non-player characters' in the system; the term originates in the early 2000s as part of cyber history's \emph{dramatis personae}).
+While traditional governance frameworks readily address the `one person, one vote' principle, the anonymity provided by blockchain technologies complicates the influence of Sybils in decentralized governance.